It’s holiday season, 2021. Last year most of us were locked down pretty firmly. This year, it’s not quite the same.

 Because communicating your passion, your excitement, your energy — your light — will energize your conversation buddy.

-(By this time, don’t be surprised if you have a whole group listening in!)
+(By this time, don’t be surprised if you have a whole group listening in, distancing or no distancing!)

 They’ll leave that party feeling invigorated, stimulated, maybe even motivated to think about where their path in life is taking them.
 How they want to feel.